 - Schlick was born in Berlin and eventually took his doctorate there in mathematical physics under Max Planck.
 He taught at a number of German universities before he was, at the instigation of Hans Hahn, called to the Chair in the Philosophy of the Inductive Sciences at Vienna, a chair that was previously held by Boltzmann and Mach.
 Schlick was one of the first philosophers to write about Einstein’s relativity theory.
 He was close to Wittgenstein and one of the conduits for the latter’s strict verificationism.
 His work ranges from space and time to general epistemology and ethics.
 In 1936 he was assassinated on the steps of the university by a deranged student.

 - Wilfrid Sellars (1912–1989)

 - Wilfrid Sellars was the son of well-known philosopher, Roy Wood Sellars.
 Wilfrid studied at Buffalo, Oxford, and Harvard before teaching at Iowa, Minnesota, Yale, and Pittsburgh.
 He was a close associate and collaborator with Feigl at Minnesota.
-(He once said that he and Feigl were for years discrete parts of a single entity.)
-He defended scientific realism, pragmatism, and naturalism, and his philosophy of language drew heavily on Carnap’s Logical Syntax (1934/1937)
+(In 1947 he declared himself a logical empiricist and much later said that he and Feigl were for years discrete parts of a single entity.)
+He defended scientific realism, pragmatism, and naturalism, and his philosophy of language drew heavily on Carnap’s Logical Syntax (1934/1937).

 - Alfred Tarski (1901–1983)